SynBioDex/SBOL-visual/SEPs/SEP_V014.md

 ## 2. Specification <a name="specification"></a>

+The specification will be modified with addition of a subsection on Modules, plus the inclusion of SBOL 2.0 Module and MapsTo definitions in the vocabulary.

+### Vocabulary

+The following will be added to the vocabulary section, copied from the SBOL 2 specification:

+* _MapsTo:_ When a design (ComponentDefinition or ModuleDefinition) includes another design as a sub-design, the parent design might need to refer to a ComponentInstance (either a Component or FunctionalComponent) in the sub-design.
+In this case, a MapsTo needs to be added to the instance for the sub-design, and this MapsTo needs to link between the ComponentInstance in the sub-design and a ComponentInstance} in the parent design.

+* _Module:_ Pointer class.
+Incorporates a child ModuleDefinition by reference into exactly one parent ModuleDefinition.
+Represents a specific occurrence or instance of a subsystem within the design of a larger system.
+Because the same definition in multiple designs or multiple times in a single design, a single ModuleDefinition can have zero or more parent ModuleDefinitions, and each such parent-child link requires its own, distinct Module.

 ### Representation of modules

 The representation of modules in a diagram is OPTIONAL.
 In some cases, it may be important to directly communicate hierarchical structure, whereas in other cases the use of modules may be a detail of how a design is represented in the SBOL data model that would simply add clutter and confusion if included in a diagram.
 The decision about whether to represent modules should be based upon consideration of the intended reader of the diagram, and what the user intends to communicate to them.